harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 VM-VM communication in different Guest Kubernetes Cluster/ VM Group (different VNI)

+The VM-VM communication in different VM Group requires the ability to forward the packages with different VNI across VxLan broadcast domain.

 General speaking, different Guest Kubernetes Cluster / VM Group does not communicate with each directly.
 But that's still possible.
-In such case, a L3 VXLAN Gateway is needed.
+In such case, a L3 VxLAN Gateway is needed.

 ##### Centralized Gateway

 ![](./20220530-vxlan-enhancement/vxlan-centralized-l3-gateway.png)

-Centralized VXLAN gateway deployment has the following advantages and disadvantages:
+Centralized VxLAN gateway deployment has the following advantages and disadvantages:

 Advantage: